avasconcelos114/lighthouse-bot/README.md

 - [ ] Add unit testing with Jest or AVA
 - [ ] Write documentation to make command usage clearer
 - [ ] Add more comprehensive logging
-- [ ] Investigate the possibility of using workers to run audits so that multiple audits can run simultaneously
+- [x] Investigate the possibility of using workers to run audits so that multiple audits can run simultaneously
+- [ ] Investigate possibility of accounting for the timezone of user who registers a job (instead of always following server time)